Ten Theses on Poetics

 6. Poetics is thus a historical materialist practice, bound up with the critique of capitalist social relations, racialization, and the reproduction of gender.

-Class, race, and gender are reifications in the precise sense that they are naturalizations of historically contingent processes of production and reproduction, and poetry is one of the most salient fields within the contemporary critique of such naturalizations.
+Race, class, gender, and sexuality are reifications in the precise sense that they are naturalizations of historically contingent processes of production and reproduction, and poetry is one of the most salient fields within the contemporary critique of such naturalizations.
 Why?
 Because reification is — not above all but in large part — a linguistic phenomenon.
 The category errors it involves and requires are inscribed in our language.
 Poetry is, at its best, the undoing of such inscription, the constructive interrogation and dissolution of its self-evidence, the refusal to allow words to say what they are supposed to mean.
-Ronaldo Wilson’s Poems of the Black Object, Rachel Blau DuPlessis’s Drafts, Anne Carson’s Plainwater, Harryette Mullen’s S*PeRM**K*T, Teyimbaya Jess’s Olio, Dionne Brand’s Primitive Offensive, Nathaniel Mackey’s “Song of the Andoumboulou,” Claudia Rankine’s Citizen, Shanxing Wang’s Mad Science in Imperial City, Kevin Davies Comp, Bhanu Kapil’s Ban en Banlieu, Amaranth Borsuk’s Abra, Jessica Bebenek’s forthcoming k2tog, collecting the patterns of her knitted poems — these are exemplary works of the historical materialist vocation of poetics today.
+Ronaldo Wilson’s Poems of the Black Object, Rachel Blau DuPlessis’s Drafts, Anne Carson’s Plainwater, Harryette Mullen’s S*PeRM**K*T, Teyimbaya Jess’s Olio, Lisa Robertson's "Seven Walks," Dionne Brand’s Primitive Offensive, Nathaniel Mackey’s “Song of the Andoumboulou,” Claudia Rankine’s Citizen, Caroline Bergvall's Goan Atom, Shanxing Wang’s Mad Science in Imperial City, Kevin Davies Comp, C.S.
+Giscombe's Here, Bhanu Kapil’s Ban en Banlieu, NourbeSe Philip's Zong!, Amaranth Borsuk’s Abra, Jessica Bebenek’s forthcoming k2tog, collecting the patterns of her knitted poems — these are exemplary works of the historical materialist vocation of poetics today.

 By “historical materialist” I do not necessarily mean “Marxist.”
 I mean an orientation toward poetic making that refuses idealizing frameworks of value, that interrogates the historically specific constitution and undoing of race and gender, and that takes seriously the brutal conditions under and through which these function in the present.
-Poetry thinks, and poetics is accountable to its thinking.
-This means there is no room for comfort with the present state of affairs.
-Poetry and poetics are critical and oppositional, or they don’t know what’s going on.
+Poetry thinks, and poetics is accountable to its thinking, which entails discomfort with and opposition to the present state of affairs.
+Poetry and poetics are critical and oppositional, or they surrender their vocation.
 I.e. they are complicit with a deadly regime of reifications.

 7. The “universal” scope of poetics implies a specific attention to poetic form as the material inscription, critique, and reproduction of such historical power relations, which are both totalizing and resolutely particular.